Welcome to our Trainer Academy NASM-CPT Practice Test.

 This is the most prominent domain in the exam, but only by a single percentage.

-Here you will be tested on your ability as a coach in real-time, real-world scenarios.
+In this portion of the NASM study guide, you will assess your ability as a coach in real-time, real-world scenarios.

 You will also be assessed on your knowledge and ability to identify and execute proper exercise protocols and forms of technique.